 23. Dredd (2012)

 This one is not the forgettable outing by Sylvester Stallone.
-Based on the 2000 AD comics character Judge Dredd, the story is set in a post-apocalyptic world where the only mean to law and order are the Judges.
+Based on the 2000 AD comics character Judge Dredd, the story is set in a post-apocalyptic world where the only way by which law and order can be implemented are by the Judges.
 Karl Urban plays the titular character who gets on the wrong side of antagonist Ma-Ma, a prostitute turned drug overlord, played by Lena Heady.
 Two things that stand out for this movie are the spectacular effects of the drug Slo-Mo, which brings down the perception level of the abuser to the minimum and the other one is that you never get to see Karl Urban’s face in the movie, which is always covered by his helmet.
 This emphasizes the fact that the judgment is impartial and is faceless.

 Read More: Best Plot Twist Movies of All Time

 Starring Brandon Lee, in his final tragic appearance, ‘The Crow’ is a spectacular work of visual imagery.
 A dark revenge drama, where the dead lover comes back from the grave to avenge his and his girlfriend’s death, in a gothic version of his persona, accompanied by a crow, which becomes his call sign.
 Brandon Lee suffered an accidental gun shot during the film making, which led to his death, sharing an eerie similarity with ‘The Dark Knight’ actor Heath Ledger.
 The movie was universally praised by critics for its style, story and a tremendous background score.
 It spawned multiple sequels, which unfortunately could never reach the crescendo of the first one.
 Still, it remains one of the best superhero movies ever made.

 Read More: Best Detective Movies of All Time